When you write your resume, the contact information section might not be your main concern.

 Your first and last name

-Include your first and last name in a bold resume header to make sure your resume stands out to hiring managers, like in this example:
+Include your first and last name in your resume’s header.
+Make sure your name is in a larger font size than the rest of your resume so that it stands out to hiring managers, like in this example:

 Email address